googlefonts/how-to-hint-variable-fonts/README.md

 1. **Unique glyphs** _(This can involve: Reviewing the Autohinter’s code, editing and fine tuning, or hinting from scratch.)_

-2. **Pure composite glyphs** _(Composite of an original glyphs with only offset commands in the glyph program.
+2. **Pure composite glyphs** _(Composite of an original glyph with only offset commands in the glyph program.
 In this case, no code changes are necessary, only proofing.
 It is only the Unique reference glyph, which needs hinting)_

-3. **Composites: Hinting code editing required** Composite glyphs which use `USEMYMETRICS`, offset transformation and positioning code.
+3. **Composites: Hinting code editing required.** Composite glyphs which use `USEMYMETRICS`, offset transformation and positioning code.
 At the time of writing, the code generated by the Autohinter does not work for variable fonts.
 The code calls a helper function (function 86) from the Font Program which uses an _outline measured distance_ as a reference for positioning accent glyphs in the y-direction.
 This procedure works for static fonts where there is only one measured distance, but in variable fonts, the distance between the accent and base glyph can vary.
 The code currently generated by the autohinter only positions the accent correctly for the default instance.

 If the measured outline distance between the base glyph and the accent is the same across the variation space, this code can be used.
 If the accent distance measurement varies, custom code is needed.